 Building environmentally friendly houses from the ground up is all well and good, but what about the existing energy inefficient houses most of us still live in?
 In 1930’s England three million semi-detached houses, or duplexes, were built and are still a major part the current housing stock.
 Now a three-year research project is about to start at The University of Nottingham that will help people living in these properties meet the Government’s ambitions to reduce CO2 emissions from homes.
 The joint project with the energy firm E.ON aims to learn energy efficiency lessons for the future from the failings of houses in the past.

-« Back to Turning old houses into green homes
+Read the full article: Turning old houses into green homes